JoeProAI/Followlytics/LEGAL_TERMS_OF_SERVICE.md

 - Users should verify critical data independently

 ### 6.3 Third-Party Services
-We use third-party services (including Apify, Grok AI, and others) to collect and analyze data.
+We use third-party services (including Apify, Grok, and others) to collect and analyze data.
 These services operate under their own terms and privacy policies.

 ## 7. Intellectual Property